 Dr. Hung-En Sung joined the John Jay College of Criminal Justice in 2006.
-He specializes in substance abuse, offender rehabilitation, correctional health, and comparative analysis of crime and justice.
-In the area of substance abuse policy, his current work focuses on the treatment of chronic offenders with co-occurring disorders, the therapeutic mechanisms of faith-based recovery interventions, and racial disparities in the processing of DWI cases.
-Using national datasets and records from local agencies, Professor Sung is assessing the effect of morbidity and healthcare needs on recidivism among offenders under institutional or community supervision.
-He is also examining, prospectively, the desistance-recidivism pathways of violent juvenile delinquents released from Rikers Island, New York City.
+He specializes in substance abuse, rehabilitation of people convicted of a crime, correctional health, and comparative analysis of crime and justice.
+In the area of substance abuse policy, his current work focuses on the treatment of persons who chronically offend with co-occurring disorders, the therapeutic mechanisms of faith-based recovery interventions, and racial disparities in the processing of DWI cases.
+Using national datasets and records from local agencies, Professor Sung is assessing the effect of morbidity and healthcare needs on persons who chronically offend while under institutional or community supervision.
+He is also examining, prospectively, the desistance-recidivism pathways of violent justice-involved youth released from Rikers Island, New York City.
 His cross-national research has revolved around the impact of democratization on crime, corruption, and criminal justice operations.
 Prior to his appointment at John Jay College, Professor Sung served as a research associate in the Division of Policy Research and Analysis at the National Center on Addiction and Substance Abuse at Columbia University (2001-2006) and as a research analyst at the Kings County (Brooklyn) District Attorney's Office (1996-2001).
 He has published extensively and has been invited to share his work in Asia, Latin America and the United Nations.

 Learn about Dr. Sung's research "The Forsaken "Out-Laws": Crime and Justice Among Undocumented Migrant Workers in Palisades Park, New Jersey."